Skip to main content

 Additional Information: STARS Rating: 1; Serves Children with Special Needs;

-• Transportation: No
+• Saturday No Information Available

 Inspection/Report History

 Where possible, ChildcareCenter provides inspection reports as a service to families.
-This information is deemed reliable, but is not guaranteed.
-We encourage families to contact the daycare provider directly with any questions or concerns, as the provider may have already addressed some or all issues.
+This information is deemed reliable but is not guaranteed.
+We encourage families to contact the daycare provider directly with any questions or concerns.
 Reports can also be verified with your local daycare licensing office.

 Inspection Date Inspection Type Start Time - End time